 The presence of the unneeded stubs at the bottom and top that extend past their last connected layer make the vias appear as low impedance discontinuities.
 One way engineers overcome the extra capacitance of these vias is to minimize their lengths and therefore reduce their impedance.
 This is where backdrilling comes in.

-Backdrilling has been used as a widely accepted, simple and effective method to minimize channel signal degradation by removing via stubs.
+Backdrilling has been used as a widely accepted, simple and effective method to minimize channel signal integrity by removing via stubs.
 This technique is referred to as Controlled Depth Drilling that uses conventional numerically controlled (NC) drill equipment.
-And this technique can be applied to any type of board, not just thick ones like backplanes.
+And this technique can be applied to any type of circuit board, not just thick ones like backplanes.

 The backdrilling process involves using a drill bit slightly larger in diameter than the one used to create the original via hole to remove unneeded conductive stubs.
 This bit is usually 8 mils over the primary drill size, but many manufacturers can meet tighter specifications.